 Proving Fault For Your InjuriesOn March 23, 2020 by Millerie Penbrock

 The law applies a basic rule: If one person involved in an accident was less careful than another, the less careful one must pay for at least a portion of the damages suffered by the more careful one.
-Legal liability for almost all injuries is determined by this rule of carelessness, and by one or more of the following simple propositions:
+Legal liability and Orlando administrative law for almost all injuries is determined by this rule of carelessness, and by one or more of the following simple propositions:

 - If a person was injured on the property of another, and either was not supposed to be there, or should have known of a dangerous condition on the property, the person who caused the accident might not be liable because that person had no “duty” to be careful toward the injured person.